bderenzo/tinyhome/README.md

 ## Setup

-To generate a personnal dashboard:
+To generate a personal dashboard:

 * Clone the repository and go to the created directory
 * Edit the configuration file `config.csv`
-* Generate homepage `./tinyhome > index.html`
+* Generate the homepage `./tinyhome > index.html`
 * Serve the page with your favorite web server

 ## Configuration file